-There are two ways to accomplish preemptive multitasking using Dynamic C. The first way is via a Dynamic C construct called the "slice" statement (described in Section 5.9).
-The second way is μ C/OS-II, a real-time, preemptive kernel that runs on the Rabbit microprocessor and is fully supported by Dynamic C (described in Section 5.10).
+There are two ways to accomplish preemptive multitasking using Dynamic C. The first way is $\mu$ C/OS-II, a real-time, preemptive kernel that runs on the Rabbit microprocessor and is fully supported by Dynamic C. For more information see "Dynamic C Modules" on page 323.
+The other way is to use slice statements.